Bedrock-OSS/regolith/docs/_pages/docs/filters/custom-filters.md

 This will generate: `python ./filters/message.py {'message':'Hello World!'}`

 This is useful for passing user-defined settings into your filter.
 Simply handle the first argument in the argument array, and interpret it as json!

+## Filter environment variables

+Every filter process ran by regolith has an additional environment variable, called `FILTER_DIR`.
+This environment variable contains an absolute path to the cache directory, where currently ran filter is.